“The only way to build authority is through content.”

 You Need to Ask Good Questions

 Don’t forget to set yourself up for success at the gate.
-To get a high-quality real estate testimonial, you must ask the right questions.
+You must ask the right questions to get a high-quality real estate testimonial.

 Here are some questions to ask to get POWERFUL testimonials:

-- Why did you choose to do work with us? — You want to now get a better understanding of what made them decide to solve their stressful situation by working with you.
+- Why did you choose to work with us? — You want to understand better what made them decide to solve their stressful situation by working with you.
 What was going through their head?
 What was the final straw that made them give you a call?

 - Why did you choose us instead of some other company? — Why not somebody else?
-Asking this question will help illustrate your USP and what sets you apart from other competitors within your market.
+This question will help illustrate your USP and what sets you apart from competitors in your market.

-- What was your favorite part about working with us? — Being on the other side of that stressful situation, what was the thing that the client most enjoyed during the time they worked with you?
+- What was your favorite part about working with us? — Being on the other side of that stressful situation, what was the client most enjoyed most during the time they worked with you?
 It could be how fast you closed or how easy it was.

 Elements of an Effective Real Estate Testimonial